ErvalhouS/fernando.bellincanta.dev/_posts/2019-03-11-there-is-life-after-tls-sni-01-deprecation.markdown

 **ALPN** is a next generation protocol of negotiating TLS handshakes.
 It makes less roundtrips on the certificate negotiation phase, and connection can be handled earlier by reverse proxies.

 Certbot wasn't going to cut it, so I rolled up my sleeves and began reading - until I found [an article talking about dehydrated](https://medium.com/@decrocksam/deploying-lets-encrypt-certificates-using-tls-alpn-01-https-18b9b1e05edf).
 I just had to run a python script that responded the ALPN challenges correctly and badabim-badabum certificates were issued.
-It is nothing like just running certbot, but I was adopting one of the most secure and fast validation method.
+It is nothing like just running certbot, but I was adopting one of the most secure and fast validation methods.

 Basically what [Sam Decrock](https://medium.com/@decrocksam) says is that I have to stop my NGINX and start the ALPN challenges script - **every time** I needed to renew a certificate.
 This is a **bad idea** in a production environment, so I had to adapt those instructions into a more reliable solution.